c3lang/c3docs-old/docs/ideas.md

 **WARNING** Unfinished ideas / brain dumps

+## Polymorphic functions

+To reduce the number of generic functions, investigate expressing it as polymorphic functions instead.

 ## Tests built in

 Unit tests built in as an integral part of the language like D.